 I have always been a messy person.

-I used to be ridiculed constantly in school for how messy my desk or my backpack was.
+As a little girl I was ridiculed constantly in school for how messy my desk or my backpack was.
 In elementary school, I remember being asked to skip recess several times simply because I needed to clean my backpack or my desk.
-Of course, I was also raised by a very tidy mom who ALWAYS had a clean house!
+Of course, I was also raised by a clean freak mom who ALWAYS had a clean house!
 Though I have a great relationship with my mom, and I hold no hard feelings towards her, but cleanliness was a pain point between us growing up.
 It took me until having my son for me to realize how sensitive of a subject cleaning was for me.

 After having my son, those feelings of shame I had around the cleanliness of my house came to a head.
 Don’t get me wrong, our house is typically at a “functional” clean, but it’s NEVER spotless!
 We make sure our house is hygienic, but not Marie Kondo quality of organization and tidiness.
 Yet after having my son, functional cleanliness didn’t feel like enough.
 I started having moments when I would “panic clean.”
 It wasn’t the kind of cleaning people do when they’re stressed out because cleaning relaxes them, it was the cleaning some people do before going into a full-blown panic attack.
-The thought of cleaning my house would send me into a literal panic.
+The thought of cleaning my house would send me into a literal panic, and was becoming a burden on my mental health.
 If there was a single dish in the sink, I would feel immediate shame.
 I let the cleanliness of my home determine my worth as a mother.

 It wasn’t until just recently that I realized that my experiences with household chores were common with many moms.